newmen93/termux-ndk/cocos2dx-game/README.md

 adb devices
 adb devices

-# for example
+# project path
-cd /sdcard/games
+cd /sdcard/projects

 # you can also create a Lua project with -l lua
 cocos new MyGame -p com.xxx.xxx -l cpp